theaulait/unit-2/lessons/6_Storage.md

 ##### Shared Preferences

+Shared Preferences are a way to store persistent key-value pairs.
+You can have multiple Shared Preferences files, or just one, and store and retrieve data with methods such as `putBoolean` and `getString`.
+Example code can be found [here](http://developer.android.com/guide/topics/data/data-storage.html#pref).

 > Exercise

 > Add a `total_users` counter to your app.
 Every time a user gets added, increment this value and toast how many users you've seen.
 Store/retrieve `total_users` in shared preferences so that this number always increases across uses.